Trauma and communication is a huge topic. I am touching on problem areas that I have personally experienced but there are probably many more.

 So this article is meant to show how the above example actually does make sense within the world of PTSD.

-In this article I’m going to discuss two types of communication problems: disconnect and hypersensitivity.
+In this article I’m going to discuss only two of the 10 types of communication problems: #1 disconnect and #4 hypersensitivity.

 PTSD led to me feeling disconnected, in my own self-contained world.